SpiritBreaker226/crowdfunder/README.md

+#  Crowdfunder
-##  Crowdfunder
+## Bitmaker: Week 7

-This is the final assignment for Bitmaker, it is a cone of Kickstarter, a funding platform for creative projects.
+For the seventh week which is final assignment for Bitmaker, we had to create a clone of Kickstarter, a funding platform for creative projects.